Crime Scenes, Detectives, Experts And Drafting Legislation

 Throughout the internship, students will connect with top law professors and leading attorneys about the cases, sift through legal documents, review evidence, and help prepare the clients for trial.

-On the final day, students will present one key aspect of their cases at the Georgetown University Law Center to a retired federal judge, the clients, and legal team to assist with the strategy that will be used in filing the cases in the Summer of 2019.
+On the final day, students will present one key aspect of their cases at the Georgetown University Law Center to a retired federal judge, the clients, and legal team to assist with the strategy that will be used in filing the cases in the Summer or Fall of 2019.

 Rising Freshman To Graduating Seniors